-Parents and teachers want children to be ready to embrace the new experiences and challenges they will face when they begin school.
+Families and teachers aim to support children to be ready to embrace the exciting new experiences and challenges they will face when they begin school.
 Components of school readiness generally include children's social-emotional competence (cooperation and self-control), their language (verbal and comprehensions) and their motor coordination and physical health.
 The development of these skills starts early in a child's life.
 Readiness for school is a developmental process that depends on the rate of each child's mental and physical maturity.
-Parents are central in providing the environment in which such competencies can develop.
+Families are central in providing the environment in which such competencies can develop.